jpmorgen/IoIO/README.md

 Rathbun, J., Schmidt, C., Baumgardner, J, Schneider, N. "Large Volcanic Event on Io Inferred from Jovian Sodium Nebula Brightening," ApJL L23, 2019.
-This archive contains the latest code for recording, reducing and presenting the data for a planned 2023 publication reporting a large volcanic outburst in 2022.
+This archive contains the latest code for recording, reducing and presenting the data.

 Portions of this software depend on the following packages/software: